Skip to content

 Tri-State Data Line

-When not transmitting, the controller releases the bus (Hi-Z) so the Nuon can drive it.
+The DATA pin must support tri-state operation.
+When not transmitting, the controller must release the bus (Hi-Z) so the Nuon can drive it.
+When transmitting, the controller actively drives the line.

 Big-Endian Byte Ordering